-Element Symbol Function Settings group System setup % Setup Opens the System setup window.
+Element Symbol Function Settings group • System setup Setup Opens the System setup window .
 This window is used for configuration of installation specific settings like CT ratio, network frequency, nominal system voltage, etc. This window is typically only used during commissioning.
 See Section 4.3.
-Configuration settings Config Opens the Configuration settings window .
+Configuration settings د المحادث الم Opens the Configuration settings window.
 This window controls basic settings like alarm configuration, time and date, etc. See Section 5.1.
-Compensation settings Comp Opens the Compensation settings window .
+Compensation settings Comp Opens the Compensation settings window.
 This window controls the function of the ADF, allowing configuration of the different modes of compensation.
 See Section 5.2.

-Network settings Retwork Opens the Network settings window.
-The window allows configuration of the TCP/IP and Multi-master bus settings of the ADF.
-See Section 5.3.
+Network settings Opens the Network settings window. 삼 Network The window allows configuration of the TCP/IP and multi-master bus settings of the ADF.
+See Section 0.
 Monitoring group Measure Measure Opens the Measurement window .
 This window displays a vector diagram of the line voltage and line current as measured by the system.
 Both the phase angles and the amplitudes are shown.
+See Section 6.3.
+Spectrum Spectrum Opens the Spectrum window .
+The spectrum window displays the frequency spectrum of CT currents, compensation currents and phase voltages for all harmonics up to the 49 th .
 See Section 6.5.
-Spectrum lili.
-Spectrum Opens the Spectrum window.
-The spectrum window displays the frequency spectrum of CT currents, compensation currents and phase voltages for all harmonics up to the 49th.
-See Section 6.7.

 Waveform Waveform Opens the Waveform window .
 The waveform window is used for displaying waveform plots of CT currents, compensation currents and phase voltages.
-See Section 6.6.
-Protection Protection Opens the Protection window.
-This window allows configuration and status monitoring of the built-in protection functions of the ADF.
-See Section 6.3.
-Events Events Opens the Event log window .
-The log window shows the event list of the system.
+See Section 6.4.
+Events Events Opens the Event log window.
+The Event log window shows a chronological view of the system events, alarms and warnings as they have happened.
+It also shows which alarms and warnings that are currently active and allows the alarms to be acknowledged.
+The log data recorder can also be controlled from here.
 See Section 6.1.
 Controls group Stop Stop Stop operation of the ADF.
 The system will still be on, but not compensating.
 See Section 6.2.
 Start Start Start operation of the ADF.
 The system will start compensating the load.
 See Section 6.2.
-Status group Status Setup The system is in Setup mode.
+Status group Status group Status 55 The system is in Setup mode Status Setup The system is in Setup mode.
 Diag The system is in Diagnostics mode.
 Charging The system is pre-charging its DC-link.
 Autostart The system is about to autostart.
 This can be aborted by pressing the stop button.
 Standby The system is in Standby mode.
 It will start automatically when the start threshold is reached.
 This mode can be exit by pressing the stop button.
 Stopped The system is stopped and ready to start.
 Running The system is running.
 Tripped The system has tripped on an alarm and is stopped.
-About group About Opens the about window. (i) About The about window shows the revision and build date of the software currently running on the SCC2 control computer as well as the unique system identifier of the SCC2.
-From here the software updater as well as the import/export settings feature can be reached.

-3.2.3 Windows
+3.2.2 Windows